A dynamical characterization of universally tight lens spaces: Compactness of fast planes

 \begin{theorem} If $\util =(a,u) \in \Lambda(H,P,\lambda,J)$ then $u(\C) \cap x(\R) = \emptyset$ and $u:\C \to M\setminus x(\R)$ is an embedding.
 In particular, $\bar u$ is a $p$-disk for $x(\R)$. \end{theorem}

 \begin{proof}[Proof of Theorem~\ref{thm_fast_embedded}] In~\cite[Theorem~4.10]{props2} it is assumed that $\mu_{CZ}(P,\beta_{\rm disk})\leq 3$.
-But inspecting its proof one sees that the only point where this inequality is used is to guarantee that $\wind_\infty=1$, which is automatically true under our assumption that $\util$ is fast. \end{proof}
+But inspecting its proof one sees that the only point where this inequality is used is to guarantee that $\wind_\infty=1$, which is automatically true under our assumption that $\util$ is fast. {The assumption that $\xi$ is tight is crucial.} \end{proof}

 Let us prove Theorem~\ref{thm_comp_fast}.
 In the following we fix, as in section~\ref{section_bubb_off_analysis}, an $\R$-invariant Riemannian metric on $\R\times M$.
 Domains in $\C$ and $\R\times S^1$ will be equipped with its standard complex structure and euclidean metric.
 Norms of vectors and linear maps are taken with respect to these choices.